flwyd/adventofcode/2022/README.md

 integers.
 I could’ve also used `0` as the initial accumulator value and added each number to the sum as it came in, saving memory space.
-To avoid implementing separate functions, my “after function” was the same as my “chunk function” with an empty string (blank line) curried as the first argument.
+To avoid implementing separate functions, my “after function” was the same as my “chunk function” with an empty string (implied blank line) curried as the first argument.

 ```elixir